-Hawkeye Bird & Animal Control has been servicing the Greater Hamilton area and to Golden Horseshoe for their animal, bird, and wildlife control needs for over 25 years.
-Hawkeye provides industrial, residential, and commercial services for nuisance bird and animals like gulls, pigeons and geese, as well as raccoons, squirrels and skunks.
+Hawkeye Bird & Animal Control has been servicing the Greater Hamilton area for over 25 years.
+While Seagull Control and Raccoon Removal are the most common concerns, Hawkeye provides industrial, residential, and commercial services for other nuisance birds and animal wildlife as well; This includes gulls, pigeons and geese, as well as raccoons, squirrels and skunks.

 - Steelco & Dafasco (making Hamilton the Steel capital of Canada)

 - General Electric

 - McMaster University

 - Canadian Warplane Heritage Museum

 - Bruce Trail

 Hamilton Seagull Control and Removal

 The Seagull population in Hamilton is thriving, thanks to the close proximity to Lake Ontario.
 Seagull control is a priority for residential and commercial customers alike.
 Thankfully, our birds of prey do a fairly quick job at dispersing seagulls (and other pest birds) and the results are immediate.
 By using falconry in seagull control, we get rid of seagulls without actually harming the birds and with minimal disruption for all.